COVID-19 advice for parents, students and children

 COVID-19 positive cases

-If your child has no symptoms and there is a positive case in their class, year or other grouping, they can continue to attend school in line with NSW Health advice.
+If your child has no symptoms and there is a positive case in their class, year or other grouping, they should continue to attend school in line with NSW Health advice.

-Staff and students who get a positive rapid antigen test must register it through Service NSW as soon as possible.
+Staff and students who get a positive rapid antigen test should register it through Service NSW as soon as possible.

-Staff and students who receive a positive rapid antigen test must tell their school as soon as possible and follow NSW Health advice for testing positive to COVID-19 and managing COVID-19 safely at home.
+Staff and students who receive a positive rapid antigen test must tell their school as soon as possible and follow NSW Health advice for testing positive to COVID-19.

-Schools will regularly communicate to parents about the presence and impact of COVID-19 in their community.
+Schools will regularly communicate to parents about the presence and impact of COVID-19 in their school community.

 Parents should expect to be provided with any impacted year groups or cohorts.